HaqqScripter/esp_cam_io_parl/examples/simple_camera_capture_example/README.md

 ## Overview

-This example demonstrates how to use the `esp_cam_io_parl` component to capture DVP camera sensor signals and send it via HTTP server.
+This example demonstrates how to use the `esp_cam_io_parl` component to capture DVP camera sensor signals.
 This example will auto-detect camera sensors via the `esp_cam_sensor_io_parl` header and capture camera sensor signals via DVP interface.
 This example also showcase the frame rate that can be achieved with the respective camera sensors.

 ## Usage